 The WPA is a Prohibited Area regulated by the Defence Act 1903, Defence Force Regulations 1952 and the WPA Rule 2014 and is a Defence premise used for the testing of war materiel under the control of the Royal Australian Air Force.
 The WPA is an important Defence capability and testing and evaluation asset that plays a significant role in Australia’s national security.

 The WPA comprises extensive lands north of the Indian Pacific railway, from north of Watson in the south-west up to its north-west corner in the Great Victoria Desert (that stretches across the SA-WA border), across to Coober Pedy, and west of Roxby Downs down to Woomera in the south-east.

 Woomera was declared a prohibited area in 1947.
-The Woomera Prohibited Area (WPA) was established as a long-range weapons testing facility by the United Kingdom and Australia under the Anglo-Australian Joint Project, which wound down during the 1970s.
-The WPA’s size (124 000 km2), remote location and quiet electromagnetic environment make it an ideal test and evaluation site for Australia and its allies and partners.
+The WPA's size (122 188 km2), remote location and quiet electromagnetic environment made it an ideal test and evaluation site for Australia and its allies and partners.
+The WPA was established as a long-range weapons testing facility by the United Kingdom and Australia under the Anglo-Australian Joint Project, which wound down during the 1970s.